jeroenbegyn/VLCControl/README.md

 This pretty much covers everything the AppleScript hooks of VLC allow.

-Tested to work on OS X Lion and Spotify 2.0.5.
+Tested to work on OS X Lion and VLC 2.0.5.
 No guarantees.

 You may use, adapt, modify etc. any way you want.